Interested in TRIBE? The most important information

 If, after enrolling in the TRIBE study, you are not able to demonstrate measurable progress at each progress report, you will be disenrolled.
 There are two progress reports in each study year in TRIBE; these are considered exams, and students get grades for their progress.
 A student with no progress or insufficient progress will get an "insufficient" grade (grade 1 in the Croatian educational system).
 In addition, if a student does not pass an exam within two academic years or 8 exam terms, a student will be disenrolled.

-Enrollment conditions: first, second, and the third study year
+Enrollment conditions: first, second, and third study year

 To enroll in the first year, students need to submit at least two viable research protocols.
 All exams from the first year need to be passed for enrollment into the 2nd year.
 All exams from the second year need to be passed for enrollment into the 3rd year.